Code-Institute-Submissions/my_dash_app/README.md

 - This is DataDiscoverys.com which is the Mother Project To House, Display, Showcase, Connect, Document, Instructe
 - The User on how to use, study, test, compare, learn, in this UI Testing Arena
 - The driving force behind this project was to create a system in which any developer that is testing data dashboards can write there tests
-- While it is very obvious that all tests will be carried out on the actuall dash board itself, I have found & I aslo have been told by
-- more students that after
+- While it is very obvious that all tests will be carried out on the actuall dash board itself, I have found & I aslo have been told by more students that after

-- they have build ther dashboards they find it diffucult to explain the fuctionalitys of there dashborad, which they have been working on &
+- they have build ther dashboards they find it diffucult to explain the fuctionalitys of there dashboard, which they have been working on &
-- developing for hard & so long
+- developing on for so long
 - Because of this fact, this issue can be very fustrating for the developer of the data dashboard
-- In the process of developing this Arena, my UI testing abilitys inhanced ten fold, so much so to the point of being able to test 3
-- different tests on 3
+- In the process of developing this Arena, my UI testing abilitys inhanced ten fold, so much so to the point of being able to test 3 different tests on 3
 - different dashboards with accurate rersults each time
 - I really beleive this was because of the UX,
 - It is obvious that I needed to concieve & construct my own tests before ever entering the test block into WordPress
-- But this is where the magic did happen, On the first try, after comparing my data in my notes after I ran all my tests on my dashboards
+- But this is where the magic did happen, On the first try, after comparing my data in my notes after I ran all my tests on my dashboards manualy
-- manualy
 - I had alot of info, this became confusing very quickly
-- This is when datadiscoverys came into play, when I transferred all my tests & layed them out in a clear easy to understand format with
-- alot of promts
+- This is when datadiscoverys came into play, when I transferred all my tests & layed them out in a clear easy to understand format with alot of promts
 - The abilty to read the data became a pure Joy
 - I agian proved this to myself agian by consrtucting another 2 dashboards, it was like the missing piece of the puzzle
 - After testing one so rigourisly, I just needed to follow my origanl pattern